-Water availability - 60% of our fields are directly dependent on local rainfall, and thus susceptible to the uncertainties of changing weather and climate.
+Water availability - 60% of our fields are directly dependent on local rainfall, and thus susceptible to the uncertainties of changing weather consumption and ensure better utilisation of effluents for irrigation. and climate.
 In 2021 we faced a second year of below-average rainfall due to the ongoing national drought, which impacted on cane yields Mauritius-wide.
 In terms of irrigation for the remaining 40% of our fields, we face increasing competition from other users as the economy grows in the water-scarce north of Mauritius.